Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/README.md

   -  **Order Confirmation**: Integrated order confirmation via email and SMS, with each order accompanied by a unique tracking ID for easy order tracking.
   -  **Crop Selling**: Allows farmers to submit crop selling requests, with FARMISTAR handling quality checks, purchasing processes, and transportation.
   -  **Crop Price Trends**: Provides real-time information on current crop trends and prices per quintal, helping farmers make informed selling decisions.
+  -  **Crop Listing**: FARMISTAR offers hosting of the farmer's produce after verification from FARMISTAR Internal Users.
+  -  **OTP Verification**: Farmers can change their hosting crop status to "SOLD" after a OTP verification sent to their Mobile/Mail.
   -  **Contact Us**: Enables farmers to submit inquiries, complaints, or requests via a simple form, which is converted into Salesforce internal cases for efficient handling.
   -  **Chatbot Support**: Offers an integrated chatbot powered by IBM Watson Assistance and generative AI capabilities using WatsonX AI.
 It can be accessed via the portal or WhatsApp along with LIVE AGENT support integrated with salesforce.
   -  **IVR Support**: Provides IVR (Interactive Voice Response) support connected to Watson Assistant with text-to-speech and speech-to-text APIs.
 Enhanced by Watsonx.AI, it's configured with Twilio API for a seamless experience.